-Immunization documentation should be scanned and uploaded to a dropbox on the Canvas application course.
-If your immunizations will not be completed by the time you submit your application, you can also upload a document that describes when you are scheduled to complete the unfinished immunizations.
+Immunization documentation should be scanned and uploaded to a drop-box in the Canvas application course.
+If your immunizations will not be completed by the time you submit your application; you can also upload a document that describes when you are scheduled to complete the unfinished immunizations.